ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/beta/context-menu.html.markdown

 <td width="15">
 </td>
 <td width="779">
   Where you can set the Theme colors for the widget.
-See [Mobile Themes](/developers/user-guide/product-guide/mobile-apps-sites/mobile-themes)
+See <a href="/developers/user-guide/product-guide/mobile-apps-sites/mobile-themes">Mobile Themes</a>

 </td>
 </tr>